 2. Grass-fed Beef

-Beef is a great source of protein when taken in moderation.
-Lean grass-fed beef provides a significant amount of omega-3 fatty acids and has lower fat content than many other types of meat.
+Beef is an excellent source of protein when taken in moderation.
+Lean grass-fed meat provides a significant amount of omega-3 fatty acids and has lower fat content than many other types of meat.
 Pair your beef with nutrient-dense options like vegetables.
-A 4 oz.-serving gives 24g of protein with 7g of fat – no carbs or sugars.
+A 4 oz.-serving gives 24g of protein, 7g of fat, 0g fiber, and 0g carbs.

 Chicken is a natural source of selenium (improves immunity), and it is low in saturated fats (skinless).
 A 3-ounce serving gives 26g of protein, 3g of fats and no carbs or sugar.
 With only 63mg of sodium, chicken has lower sodium than pre-packaged deli meats.
 Use for breakfast sandwiches or pre-packaged lunches.